ETAAcademy/ETAAcademy-ZK-Meme/60_Miden_EdgeComputing.md

 - **Transfer Learning (TL)**: Uses pre-trained models to accelerate learning on new tasks, as seen in surface defect detection and edge-cloud cooperative environments.
 - **Federated Learning (FL)**: Enables decentralized training on local data with global model aggregation, maintaining data privacy.
 Notable examples include FedCAE and QuAsyncFL.
 - **Continual Learning (CL)**: Allows models to learn from sequential data without catastrophic forgetting, ideal for dynamic contexts such as digital twins and intelligent traffic systems.

-Table III (not included here) provides a comparative analysis of these methods across various applications.
-These strategies, often combined with compression and edge-cloud collaboration, address core challenges of resource constraints, privacy, and adaptability in dynamic environments.

 #### Resource-Aware Optimization